bloom42/blog/content/drafts/your-life-in-a-carry-on-backpack.md

 <!-- TODO: photo du sac plein -->

-It was a looong and sloow process started 6 months ago when I started to realize I had a lot of stuff (clothes, gadgets, books...)
-That I owned, didn't use and vampirized a lot of my time.
+It was a looong and sloow process started 6 months ago when I started to realize that I didn't use a lot of stuff (clothes, gadgets, books...)
+I owned, and it vampirized a lot of my time (when cleaning my room, washing my clothes, choosign my outfit of the day...).

-Let's explore the reasons why someone would want to reduce it's possessions to the bare minimum.
+Without waiting any further, let's explore the reasons why someone would want to reduce it's possessions to the bare minimum.

 ## Benefits